 The Accelerated Schools (the Organization) was incorporated in the State of California in 1994 as a nonprofit public benefit corporation that is organized under the Nonprofit Public Benefit Corporation Law exclusively for charitable and educational purposes within the meaning of 501(c)(3) of the Internal Revenue Code of 1954.
 The Organization operates three charter schools; The Accelerated School (TAS), Accelerated Elementary Charter School (ACES), and Wallis Annenberg High School (WAHS).
 TAS, ACES, and WAHS were approved by the State of California Department of Education.
 TAS opened in 1994 and currently serves approximately 732 students in grades kindergarten through eight.
 ACES opened in 2004 and currently serves approximately 492 students in grades transitional kindergarten through six.
 WAHS opened in 2003 and currently serves approximately 493 students in grades nine through twelve.
 TAS established September 1994, and was renewed by Los Angeles Unified School District for five years ending 2024.
-ACES was established September 2004, and was renewed by Los Angeles Unified School District for five years ending 2023.
+ACES was established September 2003, and was renewed by Los Angeles Unified School District for five years ending 2023.
+WAHS established September 2003, and was renewed by Los Angeles Unified School District for five years ending 2023.
+WAHS established September 2003, and was renewed by Los Angeles Unified School District for five years ending 2023.
+WAHS established September 2003, and was renewed by Los Angeles Unified School District for five years ending 2023.
+WAHS established September 2003, and was renewed by Los Angeles Unified School District for five years ending 2023.
+WAHS established September 2003, and was renewed by Los Angeles Unified School District for five years ending 2023.
 WAHS established September 2003, and was renewed by Los Angeles Unified School District for five years ending 2023.